auth0-samples/auth0-link-accounts-sample/RegularWebApp/README.md

 5. [Grant "read:users update:users"](#management-api-scopes) scopes to your "Regular Web App".
 6. Make sure you have at least two enabled econnections where you can login with the same email.
 A Database and a Social provide a good simple testing setup.
 7. Run: `npm install` and `npm run start`
-8. Go to `http://localhost:3000` and you'll see the app running :).
+8. Go to `http://localhost:3000` and you'll see the app running.

 ## Debugging